ikerib/MacApacheVHostKudeatzailea/README.md

-#	MacApacheVHostKudeatzailea.py v0.1 #
+#	MacApacheVHostKudeatzailea.py v0.1
-Script to update /etc/hosts and /etc/apache2 and /etc/apache2/extra/httpd-vhosts.conf for setting apache virtual host quickly
+Script to update /etc/hosts and /etc/apache2 and /etc/apache2/extra/httpd-vhosts.conf for setting a new apache virtual host quickly.

 ## Todo ##